tainaj/baremetal-stm32/parts/part3/README.md

 ![File dependency graph](device-file-dependencies.png)

-Note: `stm32f0xx.h` is unused by both projects for now.
+Note 1: `stm32f0xx.h` is unused by both projects for now.
 In `main.h`, you may include this header instead of directly including `stm32f051x8.h`

+Note 2: In future projects, refer to [this guide instead](../../import-files.md).

 ## Procedure
-Complete the project as described in Part 3:
-* Download/copy required **device_header** from STMicroelectronics.
-* Create new folder structure and move files to it.
-Update Makefile.
-* Compile project.
-* Setup hardware configuration with board, resistor, button, etc.
+The following activity is featured in this project:
+1. Setup breadboard layout to include button.
+2. Import device header files
+3. Enable and configure General Peripheral Input/Output (GPIO) pins

-* Flash project to chip with `st-flash write main.bin 0x08000000`.
+Compile the project, and flash to chip with `st-flash write main.bin 0x08000000`.
+Compare results.

-Test project and compare results.

 ## Author's notes
-None
+Straightforward